ijlee2/codemod-utils/packages/tests/README.md

 </details>

-Note, `inputProject` and `outputProject` (obtained with `convertFixtureToJson` in the example above) are JSONs that represent the input and output directories.
-At times, it may be better to hardcode `inputProject` and `outputProject` in the test file, especially when only a few files need to be considered, or when the file content is not important.
+In the example above (an "acceptance" test), `inputProject` and `outputProject` were derived from folders and files that actually exist.
+At times, it may be easier to define `inputProject` and `outputProject` in the test file.
+This is often the case for "integration" tests, i.e. tests for a single step.
+Maybe only a few types of files need to be checked, or the file content can be empty because it plays no role in the step.

-To create the input and output directories easily, you can copy an existing project (assuming there is one).
-Then, run the codemod on the _output_ project.

 ## Compatibility